ctds-usyd/library-webscraping/_episodes/04-lxml.md

 ~~~
 {: .source}

 We will be working in Python.
-Open a text editor to edit a new file, saved as `unsc-scraper.py`.
+Open a text editor or IDE (such as Spyder) to edit a new file, saved as `unsc-scraper.py`.
 Check that you can run the file with Python, e.g. by running the following in a terminal:

 ~~~